How small businesses can benefit from AI

 Moving forward with AI

-Companies across Canada are increasingly turning to AI.
 SMBs can leverage AI to enhance business processes, increase operational efficiency, and stay competitive.
 While concerns may arise before teams decide to employ AI tools for small businesses, you can overcome those objections and reiterate the potential of AI implementation.
-One way is to try free AI solutions which open the door for more discovery and discussion around expanding AI usage within your organization.
+One way is to pilot AI solutions to open the door for more discovery and discussion around expanding AI usage within your organization.